lcdb/lcdb-wrapper-tests/README.md

 configured input data (via the `symlink_in_tempdir` function) to the directory `/tmp/pytest-of-$USER/pytest-$N/test_cutadapt_simple0/`.

-**Importantly, this means that if a test fails and you need to troubleshoot, you can go to `/tmp/pytest-of-$USER/pytest-$N/$TEST_NAME` directory and you'll see the Snakefile, input data, and any created output files.**
+**Importantly, this means that for any test, you can go to `/tmp/pytest-of-$USER/pytest-$N/$TEST_NAME` directory and you'll see the Snakefile, input data, and any created output files.** This is useful for writing the tests in the first place (add an `assert False` to trigger failure, then go look at the output) or for troubleshooting (e.g., go to the directory and run `snakemake` to see what happens).